ibm-cloud-docs/solution-tutorials/hpc-eda.md

 # Implementing Electronic Design Automation for High Performance Computing
 {: #hpc-eda}

 An EDA workload currently running in an on-premise datacenter can be a good candidate to evolve to a hybrid cloud environment.
 There are many reasons to consider shifting some or all of an existing on-premise EDA workload to the IBM Cloud.
 Many reasons may be specific to a particular enterprise, but this tutorial focuses on cost, speed and flexibility.
 The IBM Cloud offers significantly more compute power that you can provision and return quickly to address increasing or decreasing demand and still allow you to manage costs.
-This tutorial demonstrates you can achieve these benefits extending an existing on-premise IBM Spectrum LSF cluster to the IBM cloud using our latest Gen 2 Virtual Server Instances and Virtual Private Cloud (VPC).
 {:shortdesc}

-A Spectrum LSF cluster can span the on-premise and cloud domains in two ways:
+You can span a Spectrum LSF cluster between on-premise and cloud domains in two ways:
-* A stretch cluster operates as a single cluster with a single (on-prem) master that spans 2 domains by communicating over a secure network.
+* A stretch cluster operates as a single cluster with a single (on-premise) master that spans 2 domains by communicating over a secure network.
 * A multi cluster consists of two or more independent, but closely cooperating clusters, each with its own master, operating on its own domain and linked by a secure network.

-For the purposes of this tutorial we have chosen to employ a Spectrum LSF Multi-Cluster.
-We build and configure the following hardware and software systems:
+This tutorial focuses on a building and configuring the following hardware and software for a Spectrum LSF Multi-Cluster.
+We :
 * An on-premise Spectrum LSF Cluster
 * A cloud based Spectrum LSF Cluster
 * A VPN connecting the on-premise network to the VPC